In this article, you will learn

 Tab Variable Data

-In the Workflow, the VDP Editor is a browser-based application that was first made accessible to the user in version 1.12.0.
-It can be accessed via the tab Variable Data in the Print Item View of an Article or a Print Item inside an Order or Production Job.
+In the Workflow, the VDP Editor is a browser-based application that was first made available to users in version 1.12.0 via the tab Variable Data in the Print Item View of an Article or a Print Item within an Order or Production Job.

 Figure 1: The tab Variable Data in the Workflow, which serves as the starting point for creating variable data